haagahelia/mobilecourse/docs/React Native/layout.md

 #### **`flexDirection`**

 - Defines the direction how components are organized inside the container (horizontally or vertically).
-The default is vertically (Note, different than in web!).
+Unlike web flexbox, the default direction in React Native is vertical.
 - `flexDirection` also defines the **primary axis**
   ![](img/flexdirection.PNG)